jonmikeli/azureiotdevicesimulator6-dps/README.md

    - symmetric keys
    - CA X509 certificates

-Individual enrollments are not covered yet.
+Individual enrollments are not covered.

 ## Description
 The implementation of this simulator is not simply a [regular simulator](https://github.com/jonmikeli/azureiotdevicesimulator5) with DPS capabilities.